OmarAKhan1/robotics-mentor/README.md

 # 🤖 Local AI Robotics Mentor

-An offline, AI system that generates structured hardware schematics, Bill of Materials (BOM), assembly steps, code, and PowerPoint presentation decks using a local Large Language Model.
+An offline, AI system that takes a user's proposed robotics project and generates a PowerPoint presentation deck with structured hardware schematics, Bill of Materials (BOM), assembly steps, code needed to construct said project.

 ---